Chandni Plant is known by many names such as Tagar Flower, Crepe Jasmine, East India Rosebay, etc.

 Ideal Season/Temperature for Growing Chandni Flower

-Chandni flower is native to India and thus loves warm weather.
+The Chandni flower is native to India and thus loves warm weather.

 So temperature ranging anywhere between 20-35 degree Celsius will be a good fit for it.

-Best Season to Grow Chandni Plant will be:
+The best Season to Grow Chandni Plant will be:

-Between March – May and then Aug – Early Oct.
+Between March–May and then Aug – Early Oct.

 Note: You can grow it during monsoons as well, but if you are growing it directly on the ground then make sure the water doesn’t stay near the roots for a long time as it will cause root rot.

-If growing in pots then keep the pot under green net or any other shade to avoid getting overwatered by rain.
+If growing in pots then keep the pot under a green net or any other shade to avoid getting overwatered by rain.